From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Backend

 \section{Backend}

-The backend of the ODA Chatbot is implemented as a Flask API, serving as the central orchestration layer for handling ODA-related user questions.
-It exposes two primary POST endpoints: \begin{itemize} \item \textbf{dataset route:} This endpoint accepts the ODA datalake configuration and data subset as specified by the user.
+The backend of the DA Chatbot is implemented as a Flask API, serving as the central orchestration layer for handling data center telemetry-related user questions.
+It exposes two primary POST endpoints: \begin{itemize} \item \textbf{dataset route:} This endpoint accepts the IoT datalake configuration and data subset as specified by the user.
 It provides context to the VKG generation by selecting the appropriate data source for retrieval. \item \textbf{chat route:} This endpoint handles the submitted user questions in natural language.
-Upon receiving a request, the backend concurrently initiates two processes: \begin{itemize} \item \textit{VKG generation:} Utilizes the dataset parameters from the dataset route and the user's question to retrieve and structure the appropriate subset of data from the ODA datalake into a KG for storing in the graph database. \item \textit{LLM inference:} Utilizes the LLM inference service of the ODA chatbot system, to generate the SPARQL query based on the user's question. \end{itemize} Once both the \textit{VKG generation} and \textit{LLM inference} processes are completed, the backend forwards the SPARQL query generated by the \textit{LLM inference} to the \textit{query refinement} process.
+Upon receiving a request, the backend concurrently initiates two processes: \begin{itemize} \item \textit{VKG generation:} Utilizes the dataset parameters from the dataset route and the user's question to retrieve and structure the appropriate subset of data from the IoT datalake into a KG for storing in the graph database. \item \textit{LLM inference:} Utilizes the LLM inference service of the DA chatbot system to generate the SPARQL query based on the user's question. \end{itemize} Once both the \textit{VKG generation} and \textit{LLM inference} processes are completed, the backend forwards the SPARQL query generated by the \textit{LLM inference} to the \textit{Query refinement} process.
 During this stage, the generated query is validated and corrected for common syntactic and semantic errors to ensure its successful execution.
-Following this in the \textit{query execution} process, the refined SPARQL query is then submitted to the graph database via its SPARQL endpoint.
+Following this in the \textit{Query execution} process, the refined SPARQL query is then submitted to the graph database via its SPARQL endpoint.
 Upon successful execution, the query results are returned to the backend, which subsequently transmits the answer to the frontend through the chat route for presentation to the end user. \end{itemize}

-In the following, we detail the implementation of the three processes: \textit{VKG generation}, \textit{query refinement}, and \textit{query execution}.
+In the following, we detail the implementation of the three processes: \textit{VKG generation}, \textit{Query refinement}, and \textit{Query execution}.
 While \textit{LLM inference} is a key step in generating the SPARQL query, its implementation focuses on optimizing model execution through deployment configurations.
 Details of these configurations can be found in Section \ref{sub_sec:experimental_setting}.
+While the proposed architecture is applicable to any IoT installation, in this paper, we present an implementation that is specific to data center IoT telemetry and ODA.
+The following sections will use this domain-specific configuration.